Kinocilium

 A kinocilium is a special type of cilium on the apex of hair cells located in the sensory epithelium of the vertebrate inner ear.
+Contrasting with stereocilia, which are numerous, there is only one kinocilium on each hair cell.
+The kinocilium can be identified by its apical position as well as its enlarged tip.

+Together with stereocilia, the kinocilium regulates depolarization and hyperpolarization of the hair cell, which is a neuron that can generate action potentials.
+When the stereocilia and kinocilium move further apart, the cell hyperpolarizes.
+When they move closer together, the cell depolarizes and may fire an action potential.

 Anatomy in humans

 Kinocilia are found on the apical surface of hair cells and are involved in both the morphogenesis of the hair bundle and mechanotransduction.
 Vibrations (either by movement or sound waves) cause displacement of the hair bundle, resulting in depolarization or hyperpolarization of the hair cell.
 The depolarization of the hair cells in both instances causes signal transduction via neurotransmitter release.

 Role in hair bundle morphogenesis

 Each hair cell has a single, microtubular kinocilium.
 Before morphogenesis of the hair bundle, the kinocilium is found in the center of the apical surface of the hair cell surrounded by 20-300 microvilli.
 During hair bundle morphogenesis, the kinocilium moves to the cell periphery dictating hair bundle orientation.
 As the kinocilium does not move, microvilli surrounding it begin to elongate and form actin stereocilia.
-In many mammals the kinocilium will regress once the hair bundle has matured.
+In many mammals, but not in humans, the kinocilium will regress once the hair bundle has matured.